 Competent Authority Agreements

-Background information to the MAC can be found here.
+Background information to the Convention on Mutual Administrative Assistance in Tax Matters ("the MAC") can be found here.

 Multilateral Competent Authority Agreement [448kb] signed 29 October 2014